Felony DUI Attorney Miami

 DUI is commonly raised to a felony on the fourth DUI conviction.
 However, in some states, even a second or third DUI arrest may be charged as a felony.

 With all of this information about when DUI becomes a felony, it may be helpful to define exactly what the terms “misdemeanor” and felony mean.
-In general terms, a misdemeanor is a crime punishable by up to 1 year in county jail.
-A felony, on the other hand, is punishable by 1 year or more in state prison.
+In general terms, a misdemeanor is a crime punishable by up to one year in county jail.
+A felony, on the other hand, is punishable by one year or more in state prison.

 5 / 5 stars